-Resource Recycling annually recycles nearly 400 million pounds of lead-bearing materials, including approximately 8.5 million recycled lead batteries each year.
+Resource Recycling annually recycles about 370 million pounds of lead bearing materials, including approximately 8 million recycled lead batteries each year.
 Our lead recycling plant also handles lead bullets and shot, lead-based paint chips, metallic lead scrap and lead bearing residues.
 It is also one of only a few locations that recovers the lead from cathode ray tubes (CRT’s).

 Our work at Resource Recycling keeps those batteries out of landfills and puts valuable lead metal back to work.